mattweale/azure-devtest-labs/README.md

 The purpose of this Terraform module is to deploy various infrastructure components around Azure DevTest Labs to demonstrate how a developer might interact with and use the platform.

-This module deploy a single vNET with two subnets, one for Bastion and one for VMs.
+This module deploys a single vNET with two subnets, one for Bastion and one for VMs.
 A Shared Image Gallery is deployed which is used to distribute a Custom Image to that is built using Azure Image Builder.
-The Custom Image is built from Windows 10 Ent Gallery Image with Winget, Python and Git installed to demonstrate capability.
+The Custom Image is built from Windows 10 Ent Gallery Image with Python and Git installed to demonstrate capability.
 A Storage Account is deployed with an SMB Share to be mounted on the Developer VM.

 A DevTest Labs instance is deployed.

-Note that will store state locally, so a "backlend" block will need to be included to store state remotely.
+Note that this will store state locally, so a "backlend" block will need to be included to store state remotely.

 # Deployment